bigbio/ibaqpy/README.md

 #### Feature normalization

-**Todo**: @PingZheng: Can you confirm that the following steps are correct?
+## TODO @PingZheng: Can you confirm that the following steps are correct?

 In this section, ibaqpy corrects the intensity of each feature MS runs in the sample, eliminating the effect between runs (including technique repetitions).
 It will do:

 - When `MS runs > 1` in the sample, the `mean` of all average(`mean`, `median` or `iqr`) in each MS run is calculated(SampleMean)
 - The ratio between SampleMean and the average MS run is used as a reference to scale the original intensity

-#### 3. Assembly features to peptides
+#### Features to peptides

 A peptidoform is a combination of a `PeptideSequence(Modifications) + Charge + BioReplicate + Fraction` (among other features), and a peptide is a combination of a `PeptideSequence(Canonical) + BioReplicate`. ibaqpy will do:

 - Select peptidoforms with the highest intensity across different modifications, fractions, and technical replicates
 - Merge peptidoforms across different charges and combined into peptides.
+In order to merge peptidoforms, the package will applied the `sum` of the intensity values of the peptidoforms.

-#### 4. Peptide Intensity Normalization
+#### Peptide Intensity Normalization

 Finally, the intensity of the peptide was normalized globally by `globalMedian`,`conditionMedian`.
+In the sample, the protein was combined from its unique peptides.

+#### Computing Ibaq and TPA

-In the sample, the protein was combined from its unique peptides; then the iBAQ value was calculated as the Intensity of the protein divided by the theoretical number of unique peptides cut by the enzyme.
+The iBAQ value was calculated as the Intensity of the protein divided by the theoretical number of unique peptides cut by the enzyme.
 This command also normalized iBAQ as riBAQ.
 See details in `peptides2proteins`.

-**Compute TPA**: Compute TPA values, protein copy numbers and concentration from the output file from script `commands/features2peptides`.
-See details in `commands/compute_tpa.py`.
+Compute TPA values, protein copy numbers and concentration from the output file from script `commands/features2peptides`.

 **Merge projects**: Merge ibaq results from multiple datasets.
 It consists of three steps: missing value imputation, outlier removal, and batch effect removal.
-See details in `commands/datasets_merger.py`.

 > Note: In all scripts and result files, *uniprot accession* is used as the protein identifier.

 ### How to install ibaqpy